CiscoSE/cc-rapid-stack/README.md

 Projects created from this template will have the following capabilities configured and integrated right from the start:

-- Fast Python back-end web service (configured to serve RESTful API endpoints and templated web views)
+- Fast Python backend web service (configured to serve RESTful API endpoints and templated web views)
 - Background asyncronous task queuing service for executing long-running or scheduled tasks
 - Schema-less NoSQL database
 - Database and application services are configured and deployed as micro-service containers in a preconfigured application stack